TRAINING / CERTIFICATION

 Course Schedule

 NARC will be offering both a Basic and an Advanced course in Fall 2024.
-Further information will be available in June.
+The Basic Course is now full.
+The Advanced Course will be held in October 2024.

 Register for one of these courses using this form linked right below.